 1. Guest Post on Industry Blogs

-Leverage other people’s audience by sharing useful advice on their blogs.
+By guest posting, it means to leverage other people’s audience by sharing useful advice on their blogs.

 Reach out to various industry blogs and offer an article you believe their audience would benefit from.

-Share advice or highlight solutions to your audience’s pain points.
+Rather, use this guest posting opportunity to share advice or highlight solutions to your audience’s pain points.
 And only mention the app in your author bio.

 With guest posting you can quickly build your product’s awareness among new, highly qualified audiences.